The Brimacombe Prize has been awarded every two years since

 announced in the spring of the year of the award.

-The prize will be awarded for a single or sustained
+The prize will be awarded to an engineer, or a group of engineers, for

-demonstrate a high degree of creativity, imagination and engineering/scientific
+should demonstrate a high degree of creativity, imagination and

-depth.
-Evidence of significant scientific or industrial impact will be an
+research and innovation with both scientific and industrial impact will be an

-disposal to generate new knowledge that contributes to the "big
+generate new knowledge that contributes to the "big picture."

 Disseminates research results to freely share important insights through